YolandaThant/Toronto-Real-Estate-Prediction-Datathon/Documentation.md

 As expected, apartments with more bedrooms generally have higher prices, but the spread of prices also increases with the number of bedrooms.
 The variability in prices is particularly notable for two and three-bedroom apartments.
 This suggests a wider range of factors influencing pricing, such as location, amenities, or unit size.
 One-bedroom and studio apartments exhibit a more compact price distribution, indicating that prices for smaller units tend to be more consistent.
 The presence of outliers, especially for larger apartments, highlights high-end listings that significantly exceed the typical price range.
 The right-skewed distribution aligns with market trends in Toronto, where luxury units and penthouses drive up the upper end of the pricing spectrum.

 ## 5. Our Model ⚡️
 In order to be able to predict the values, we decicded to use the linear regression model.
-The linear regression model we found is:  price = 0.80 * size + 208.81.
+The linear regression model we found is: price_hat = 0.80 * size + 208.81.
 This suggests that for every square foot of size, the price increases by CAD 800.
 The R^2 error is given as 0.77 suggesting that 77% of the price variance can be explained by the size of the house.

 <figure>